 During these unprecedented times, it is more important than ever to support those in the Australian community who are struggling the most.
 The health and economic impact of COVID-19 is hitting marginalised people and communities the hardest.
 We know that for many people being sick can make your poor and being poor often makes you sick.

 Unemployment has doubled as a result of the COVID-19 induced shut-down, affecting many people who may never have needed support as well as those who were already out of work or didn’t have enough work before the bushfires and pandemic hit.
-In December 2020 there were at least 9 people receiving DSS unemployment payments for every job advertised on the internet.
+I

 See these briefings specific to the COVID-19 pandemic: